ProjectEvergreen/greenwood/www/pages/docs/index.md

 $ yarn serve
 ```

 > _Note: You must have run `greenwood build` before running `greenwood serve`.
-Plugins are not available with `greenwood serve`, your application is built ahead of time atomically._
+Except for Context plugins, plugins are generally not available with `greenwood serve` as your application is built ahead of time._

 ### Sections